We are super excited to start a new year!

 Clink on link above or go to www-k6.thinkcentral.com

 Your student can log in using their AR user name and password.

 Once logged in, you will find an online version of our textbook, assignments, reports, and games.
 This online access is a great way to work on any math skills that your student may need extra help with!
 Check out the "On the Spot" videos that show real teachers teaching the concepts as outlined in the book.

 All About Me

-I have been teaching 3rd grade at Ridgeview since it opened in the Fall of 2008.
+I have been teaching at Ridgeview since it opened in the Fall of 2008.
 Before that, I taught 3rd grade at Gray Elementary School.
-I also taught fourth grade.
-But I am currently teaching math and science in fifth grade.
-I know we will have a great year.
-I truly enjoy teaching and love to see my students learn.
+I am currently teaching math and science in fifth grade.
+Even though this year has been unlike any other here at RVS, I know we will have a great year, whether virtual or in person.
+I truly enjoy teaching and love to see my students grow.
 I believe that all children are capable of great things if just given the chance and positive support!